-- 2. The minimum lighting level shall be one (1) foot-candle of maintained illumination on the parking surface during the hours of use between one-half ($\frac{1}{2}$) hour before dusk and one-half ($\frac{1}{2}$) hour after dawn. - 3.
+- Residential - 2.
+The minimum lighting level shall be one (1) foot-candle of maintained illumination on the parking surface during the hours of use between one-half ($\frac{1}{2}$) hour before dusk and one-half $(\frac{1}{2})$ hour after dawn. - 3.
 Light Pole Locations.
 Light poles shall be located as follows: - a.
 So as not to interfere with motor vehicle door opening, vehicular movements, or pedestrian travel paths; - b.
-Away from trees that may obstruct the lighting; and

-- c.
-In perimeter planters and landscape islands between rows of parking, but discouraged within end row planters, planting islands parallel to parking spaces, tree wells, and in the required clear path of pedestrian walkways. - 4.
-Trash and Recyclable Receptacles.
-One (1) trash and one (1) recyclable receptacle shall be provided in parking areas with 40 vehicular parking spaces or more.
-An additional set of receptacles shall be required for 100 vehicular parking spaces or more.
+Away from trees that may obstruct the lighting; and - c.
+In perimeter planters and landscape islands between rows of parking, but discouraged within end row planters, planting islands parallel to parking spaces, tree wells, and in the required clear path of pedestrian walkways.

-5.9.4.H.
-Alternative Energy Systems
+Alternative Energy Systems 5.9.4.H.

-Alternative energy systems (solar and wind), including provision of solar panels on parking lot shade-structures or carports and solar lighting fixtures or parking meters are permitted as an accessory use in all non-residential, multifamily residential, and mixed-use parking areas, subject to Design Review approval.
+Alternative energy systems (solar and wind), including provision of solar panels on parking lot shade-structures or carports and solar lighting fixtures or parking meters are permitted as an accessory use in all non-residential, multifamily residential, and mixeduse parking areas, subject to Design Review approval.